 I got a question from a mother who is going through tough times on multiple fronts.
-If you join my email newsletter (there’s plenty of places to sign up, such as at the bottom of this article), you can reply to an email with your question, and I will try to help you.
+If you join my email newsletter, you can reply to an email with your question, and I will try to help you.

-I don’t tend to address issues like this because it attracts people I can’t help (even if I want to).
-My content is focused more on high achievers who can execute.
-But this time, I was compelled to answer (and post this with her permission) because it was so emotional, genuine, and almost everything I’ve released online started because I was like this women and wanted to learn how to get better.
-I want to add some value here, even if my tips won’t solve everything.
+I don’t tend to address issues like this because it requires professional help or something beyond my expertise or it attracts people I can’t help (or even if I want to).
+My content is focused on high achievers who can execute.
+But this time, I was compelled to answer (and post this with her permission) because it was emotional, genuine, and relatable.
+I started my journey in self-growth because I also was unhappy and subpar in many areas of life and wanted to get better.

-I’ve posted a shortened version of her question and my answer to help anyone going through something similar:
+I’ve posted a shortened version of Dana’s question and my answer.

 I’m 55 years old and a single mom of 3.

-When I was younger.. and I mean in my 20’s, I was confident, assertive.
-Happy go lucky.
-I was a purser (head flight attendant on int’l flights for a prominent airline), I could make decisions quickly, without a second thought, no second guessing.
+When I was younger, and I mean in my 20’s, I was confident, assertive, happy-go-lucky.
+I was a pursuer (head flight attendant on international flights for a prominent airline), I could make decisions quickly, without a second thought, no second guessing.
 And I never doubted myself.
-I always knew what I needed to do, or wanted to do.
+I always knew what I needed to do or wanted to do.
 No matter what it was in regards to.
-My life, health wise, relationship wise, financial, family, ect.
+My life, health wise, relationship-wise, financial, family, etc.

 I grew up pretty much alone.
 Living on my own since I was 16.
 I married at 28.
 My ex-husband was an alcoholic and emotionally abusive.
 This was the initial decent into depression for me.

-I lost all my friends because I was not allowed to see anyone, in a round about way..
+I lost all my friends because I was not allowed to see anyone, in a round about way.
 We only hung out with his friends, or family.
-When my friends or family came over..
-He was always doing something.

-I am unable to work outside the home, so I didn’t have as much opportunity to meet people.
-For friends or relationships.
+I am unable to work outside the home, so I didn’t have as much opportunity to meet people for friends or romantic relationships.

-So not only am I depressed.
-I have no one to talk to, I have lost all my friends.
-I have no one in my life relationship wise, and the way I see myself and life has changed dramatically.
+So not only am I depressed, I have no one to talk to, I have lost all my friends, and I have no one in my life relationship wise, and the way I see myself and life has changed dramatically.

 My kids don’t talk to me, and have little or no respect for me.

-So Will, if you can write an article about taking a person from the dumps and building them up to at least feeling some semblance of happiness and confidence again.
-I would be much appreciative.
-Because I honestly don’t know where to start.
+So Will, if you can write an article about taking a person from the dumps and building them up to at least feeling some semblance of happiness and confidence again, I would very much appreciate it because I honestly don’t know where to start.